NoczCore/WebBoilerplate/README.md

 ####Examples:
 ```
 {
-  src: 'css/app.css' // The source file to be compiled, relative to config.paths.src or absolute to the main dir
+  src: 'css/app.css', // The source file to be compiled, relative to config.paths.src or absolute to the main dir
   (Required)
-  dest: 'css/' // The destination of compiled files, relative to config.paths.compiled.base (When is css, js or
+  dest: 'css/', // The destination of compiled files, relative to config.paths.compiled.base (When is css, js or
-  images, is relative to default path for this type)
+  images, is relative to default path for this type) or absolute to the main dir (Optional)
-   or
-  absolute
-   to the main dir (Optional)
-  name: 'style' // The compiled filename, no contain extension (Optional)
+  name: 'style', // The compiled filename, no contain extension (Optional)
+  prepend: ['js/jquery.js'], // File prepending the compilation file (Optional, only for JS)
+  append: ['js/myawesomefile.js'] // File appending the compilation file (Optional, only for JS)
 }
 ```